 When an SOP exists for employees to refer to, the business is more likely to establish a safer workplace experience within the cultivation site.
 Suppose a cannabis business’s staff member tries to handle a task they were never trained to handle and then gets injured.
 In this case, the company is not only down an employee, but they could find themself paying for worker’s compensation, medical bills, and legal fees.
 With an SOP, cannabis companies can provide employees with the information they need to do the job safely.

-Foster A Smooth Commercial Cannabis Operation, Even While You’re Away
+Foster Smooth Indoor Cannabis Cultivation, Even While You’re Away

 With the help of a well-structured SOP, you can rest assured knowing that even when you’re away, your employees have the tools at their disposal needed to ensure cannabis production runs smoothly.
 SOPs give staff members the knowledge and context they need, allowing them to quickly make informed decisions if they can’t reach business leaders.